laurar9889/Project_3_Team_1/README.md

 * Problem Framing: Identifying the core questions and defining key indicators.
 * Data Exploration: Understanding the datasets and identifying relevant variables.
 * Data Cleaning: Handling missing values and ensuring consistency.
-* Data Modeling: Using Python and libraries such as pandas, seaborn, and matplotlib for analysis and visualization.
+* Data Modeling: Using Python and libraries such as pandas, seaborn, Geopandas, matplotlib,webdriver and other Relevant and required libraries for analysis and visualization.
 * Data Visualization: Creating informative visuals to convey findings effectively.

 Time Allocation: